cellosofia/okd/README.md

-OKD: The Community Distribution of Kubernetes that powers Red Hat's OpenShift
+OKD: The Community Distribution of Kubernetes that powers Red Hat's OpenShift.
 =============================================================================

 <img src="./img/okd-panda-flat_rocketeer_with_number.svg" height="200">